spencerjolly/RPLB-acc/README.md

 The script (jupyter notebook) 'Function_test.ipynb' shows simple examples of how to call all of the functions.

+The general model used to produce the fields simulated here can be found in Ref.
+[4] and in the repository RPLB-STC (https://github.com/spencerjolly/RPLB-STC).

 <b>Under development:</b>

 -functions do not currently automatically choose the starting time, ending time, or the temporal resolution